-She may not be able to drive for a few weeks after birth, so offer to take her on errands or just out for coffee.
+She may not be able to drive for a few weeks after birth, so if you want to support a new mum, offer to take her on errands or just out for coffee.
 Being able to get out of the house can do wonders for someone’s outlook.

 An important tip for anyone chatting with a new mama is to listen, but don’t give advice unless you are asked.
 It can be frustrating and overwhelming to get unsolicited advice from everyone she bumps into.
 It’s important to ask her what would help her.
 Would she prefer to have help with housework?
 Would she like you to hold the baby while she gets some things done?
 Some mums would prefer to have someone to chat with for a while and some mums may want to get out of the house for a bit.
 Offer several options and see what sounds most appealing to her.
 Any offer to help is always appreciated by a family adjusting to having a new baby in the house.
 And just by giving her the option, you’ll do a world of good to support a new mum.